On the Monodromy Invariant Hermitian Form for $A$-Hypergeometric Systems: Mellin--Barnes integrals

-And lastly we quickly state how linearly independent solutions can be found.
-And thus how we can find a basis of solutions using Mellin-Barnes integrals.
-The following theorem tells us that choosing different $\bm\tau\in\frac12 Z_B^\circ$ we can obtain independent Mellin-Barnes solutions.
+Lastly we quickly state how linearly independent solutions can be found, and thus how we can find a basis of solutions using Mellin--Barnes integrals.
+The following theorem tells us that choosing different $\bm\tau\in\frac12 Z_B^\circ$ we can obtain independent Mellin--Barnes solutions.